Koha-Community/kohadocs/source/tools.rst

 .. _patron-import-label:

-Patron Import
+Patron import
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Patrons and Circulation > Import Patrons
+-  *Get there:* More > Tools > Patrons and circulation > Import patrons

 The patron import tool can be used at any time to add patrons in bulk.
 It is commonly used in universities and schools when a new batch of